Nurses spend more time with patients than most other types of providers and have unique insight into patient care and the the healthcare system.

 An estimated 34.2 million adults provided unpaid care to an adult 50 years or older in the previous 12 months; nearly one in 10 caregivers is 75 years or older—a typical example given in the report was a 79-year-old female caring for a 77-year-old spouse with Alzheimer’s disease, aging issues, or heart disease.
 Half of caregivers were thrust into caregiving and felt that they had no choice about taking on the responsibility of a loved one’s care; 22% of caregivers feel that their own health has suffered.

 To raise awareness of their needs, in recent years AARP has championed the plight of family caregivers, collaborating with government and consumer organizations, and health care professionals.
-AJN, too, has worked with AARP on several projects to provide nurses with information […]
+AJN, too, has worked with AARP on several projects to provide nurses with information to support […]

 A Program of Mindfulness Practice for Nurses at a Boston Cancer Center